LYMPHOCYTE CLASSIFICATION

 Once you've confirmed you're dealing with a T cell process, primary cutaneous T cell lymphomas can be subdivided into three main groups

-'Classic' CTCL — this is the largest group and includes mycosis fungoides (the commonest cutaneous lymphoma overall, accounting for ~50% of all primary cutaneous lymphomas), its variants (folliculotrophic MF, pagetoid reticulosis, granulomatous slack skin), and Sézary syndrome (~3%)
+This is the largest group and includes mycosis fungoides (the commonest cutaneous lymphoma overall, accounting for ~50% of all primary cutaneous lymphomas), its variants (folliculotrophic MF, pagetoid reticulosis, granulomatous slack skin), and Sézary syndrome (~3%)

-CD30+ lymphoproliferative disorders (~20%) — defined by the expression of CD30 on the cell surface.
 This subgroup is staged and treated differently to MF and includes primary cutaneous anaplastic large cell lymphoma (pc-ALCL) and lymphomatoid papulosis (LyP)

 Rare subtypes (~7%) — a collection of less common entities including: